Boating and Fishing

 (704)866-6849 (site phone, seasonal only)

 Possession of a valid North Carolina Wildlife fishing license is required for all anglers of age 16 and older.
 North Carolina Wildlife fishing licenses ARE NOT sold on-site.
+We recommend catch-and-release, but anglers may choose to keep fish.

 - City Resident, 15 & under $1